learn-academy-2019-charlie/full-stack-1-assessment-tsengrandy/fs-one-concepts.md

 #### 7. Explain the difference between a controller spec and a request spec.

+#### 8. Describe the React component lifecycle.
+What are some of the lifecycle methods?

-#### 8. At this point in the program, what technologies/languages do you find yourself gravitating to?
+#### 9. At this point in the program, what technologies/languages do you find yourself gravitating to?